Bayurzx/Bunnyshell-Article-Getting_Started/fin.md

 ![Comp_Var](https://raw.githubusercontent.com/Bayurzx/Bunnyshell-Article-Getting_Started/article/images/comp_var_.jpg)

-- When you define your environment variables in your yaml file, they will most likely appear in the the component variables or environment variables depending on what section.
+- When you define your environment variables in your YAML file, they will most likely appear in the component variables or environment variables section, depending on the context.
-- You should define your secrets from the UI and click on the secret well because it's a secret and it shouldn't be exposed in the yaml file
+- You should define your secrets from the UI and click on the secret well because it's a secret and it shouldn't be exposed in the YAML file.

 ---
 ![secrets](https://raw.githubusercontent.com/Bayurzx/Bunnyshell-Article-Getting_Started/article/images/secrets.jpg)

-> Note: The hierarchy at which bunnyshell will select the variable is component 1st, environment 2nd, project variable.
-Incase you have different values with the same key.
+> Note: The hierarchy that Bunnyshell will follow to select the variable is component first, environment second, and project variable last.
+In case you have different values with the same key.

 ### Segment 1: Using Docker-Compose to Set Up Full-Stack Environment

 1. Setup your full-stack environment with a Dockerfile and a docker-compose file in your project directory.
-    - To set up a full-stack environment using Docker, You need to have a docker-compose.yaml file in your GitHub directory.
-Bunnyshell platform will search your repo and instinctively use the files it needs to create your desired environment.
+    - To set up a full-stack environment using Docker, you need to have a docker-compose.yaml file in your GitHub directory.
+Bunnyshell platform will search your repo and automatically use the files it needs to create your desired environment.
 Here's an example docker-compose file for a development environment:
 <br>
 <br>